1977 Arizona armored car robbery: Investigation

 Investigators eventually located Michael Poland, and they observed that he did not appear gainfully employed, but he had recently purchased a new motorcycle.
 Investigators identified a man who frequently visited as Michael's younger brother, Patrick.
 He had just bought a new car.
-Michael's teenage son told them his father had recently bought two new motorcycles and a lot more.
+Michael's teenaged son told them his father had recently bought two new motorcycles and a lot more.
 Further investigation revealed that both brothers were in financial trouble, but after the robbery, their debts had been paid completely, and they had purchased new vehicles, spending money beyond their legal means.

 The Poland brothers' father said both brothers had borrowed his truck and a tarp on the day of the robbery and that the brothers gave him a new tarp saying the old one got ruined when they returned the truck.
 The father also had mixed concrete in the bed several weeks before the heist.
 Examinations revealed the same batch of concrete that left the dust stuck in the canvas bag recovered at Lake Mead.
 However, the station owner could not positively identify Patrick Poland, but he did confirm that their father's pickup truck was the one he towed from Bonelli Landing.

 On July 27, 1977, agents arrived at Michael Poland's house with a search warrant, but he claimed that he was in Las Vegas buying jewels on the day of the heist.
 Several gems and $12,000 in cash were found, and Michael claimed they were for his jewel business.
 Two handcuff cases, a law enforcement belt, and a siren were also found.
 Several receipts were confiscated, including a receipt for two taser guns sold one month before the robbery and law enforcement gear.

 However, when Patrick Poland was asked about the robbery, he said they were at Lake Mead fishing but had difficulties answering other questions.
 His brother Michael later called him to tell him not to talk to investigators.
 A search of Patrick's house yielded a stash of weapons, $16,000 in cash, another siren, and a belt with a space for a badge.
 After much investigation, it was revealed that neither of the cars the brothers owned before the robbery left the tire tracks found near the crime scene.
 The clerk of the gun store, which sold the tasers to Mark Harris, could only remember Mark Harris as a white male in his 20s.